bhadrm/Getting-Cleaning-Data/CodeBook.md

 This repository contains  R code and documentation files for the project work for  Data Science's track course "Getting and Cleaning data", available in coursera.
-Files
-CodeBook.md describes the how to use all this, variables, the data, and any transformations or work that was performed to clean up the data. run_analysis.R contains all the code to perform the analyses .
-They can be launched in RStudio by just importing the file.

 About source data